adamreaksmey/technovage-test/README.md

 backend
 ---
-composer install,
+please run this below in your backend folder: composer install

-put this below in your .env
+then put this below in your .env file.

 JWT_SECRET="" <br />
 JWT_ALGO="" <br />